Zwelabo/AMR/README.md

       - 3  look-up tables (metadata files)
       - The test result file (interpreted AST results), with AST interpretations
       - An antibiogram of the tested bug-drug combinations
-      - CSV files of E. coli resistance distribution by Age, gender, and specimen type
+      - CSV files of ESKAPE pathogens resistance distribution by Age, gender, and specimen type

--   In the plots folder:
+      - Barplots of the resistance prevalence of ESKAPE pathogens

-      - Barplots of the resistance prevalence of E. coli
+-   You can specify your organisms of interest by adding them on Step 2 below:

     *Please note that only E. coli output is currently shown but resistance to all other pathogens can be obtained by substituting accordingly*.